SquareGPS/navixy-api/docs/backend-api/resources/fleet/vehicle/index.md

 #### errors

-* 247 – Entity already exists, if tracker_id!=null and exists a vehicle that already binded to this tracker_id.
+* 247 – Entity already exists, if tracker_id!=null and exists a vehicle that already bound to this tracker_id.

 ### delete